18F/18f.gsa.gov/_styleguide/subpages/images.md

 **If possible:**

-1. Image should relate to the project title, the department, the process (in order of preference)
+1. Image should relate to the project title, the department, or the process (in order of preference)
 1. Show real users that benefit from this project
 1. Show a screenshot from the project
-1. Mix it up! look at the current project list do you see too many of the same type of image (e.g. mostly screenshots, mostly brainstorming sessions)
+1. Mix it up!
+Look at the current project list.
+Do you see too many of the same type of image (for example, mostly screenshots, mostly brainstorming sessions)

 **Consider accessibility and try to avoid images that:**

 * Are low-contrast
 * Have wording on them

 **Consider the audience (government employees and potential partners!) and try to avoid images with the following:**

-* Sensitive subject material (e.g. children when writing about Child Protective Services)
+* Sensitive subject material (for example, children when writing about Child Protective Services)
 * Uninteresting subjects
 * Super meta imagery (too much of a cognitive leap when relating to subject matter)

 **Size:**

-* Banner: size 1300x 866
+* Banner: Size 1300x866

 **Additional guidance:**

 * Look at images on site for ideas
-* Ask on #18f-branding, #visual-design, or #beta-18f-site
+* Ask in #18f-branding, #visual-design, or #18f-site